ZmingZinnia/md2html/README.md

 main.py is the file to run .

-parse.py is to parse the markdown file format,generate the correspoding html language.
+parse.py file is to parse the markdown file format,generate the correspoding html language.